sestevao/plantmanager/README.md

 - Share care actions on social networks
 - Scoring for watering done on plants
-- Adding plants to the listing by the user
+- Add plants to the listing by the user
-- Adding a dark theme
+- Add a dark theme
 - Remove the question of environments
 - Took the icons of the plants and put real photos, I added tips on plant lighting
 - Fix some bugs in notifications, daily and weekly notifications work properly